Backbase/bb-fuel/docs/BASE_SETUP.md

 - Legal entities (under the root legal entity `C000000`) per legal entity entry with users array in the files [legal-entities-with-users.json](src/main/resources/data/legal-entities-with-users.json) and [legal-entities-with-users-without-permissions.json](src/main/resources/data/legal-entities-with-users-without-permissions.json) - configurable, see section *Custom data*

 For legal entities and users in the file [legal-entities-with-users.json](src/main/resources/data/legal-entities-with-users.json):
-- 3 function groups for all business functions with all privileges per service agreement of the legal entity from the input file:
+- One admin function group for all business functions with all privileges per service agreement of the legal entity from the input file.
-    1. One function group for business function "SEPA CT" and "Product Summary"
-    2. One function group for business functions "US Domestic Wire", "US Foreign Wire" and "Product Summary"
-    3. One function group with all other business functions
-- 3 data groups:
+- 3 data groups (all assigned to the admin function group)
-    1. EUR currency arrangements for function group for business function "SEPA CT" and "Product Summary"
+    1. EUR arrangements
-    2. USD currency arrangements for function group for business functions "US Domestic Wire", "US Foreign Wire" and "Product Summary"
+    2. USD arrangements
-    3. Random currency arrangements for the other function group
+    3. International arrangements

 - All function groups and data groups are assigned to the users via master service agreement of the legal entities from the input file.

 ## Product summary setup
 - Default products: [products.json](src/main/resources/data/products.json)
-- 3 sets of random arrangements (by default: between 10 and 30) each set for each data group:
+- 3 sets of arrangements each set for each data group (each set contains number of arrangements, by default: between 15 and 20)
-    1. EUR currency arrangements
-    2. USD currency arrangements
-    3. Random currency arrangements
+    - For product types other than "Current Account" only one arrangement will be ingested
+    - All other arrangements will be of type "Current Account"
 - In case of current account arrangements random debit cards (by default: between 3 and 10) are associated
 - Additionally (by default disabled) possible to ingest balance history based on a weekly balance history items for the past quarter
     - Only works if property `ingest.access.control` is set to `true` due to the required external arrangement id when ingesting balance history items.